vmont3/vera-mkt-saas/src/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

-## Reporting a Vulnerability

-We take the security of our systems seriously.
-If you believe you have found a security vulnerability in the Quantum Cert Backend, please report it to us as described below.

-**Do not report security vulnerabilities through public GitHub issues.**

-### Disclosure Policy

-1. Please report vulnerabilities by emailing **security@quantumcert.com**.
-2. We will acknowledge receipt of your report within 48 hours.
-3. We will provide an estimated timeframe for addressing the vulnerability.
-4. We ask that you do not disclose the vulnerability to the public until we have had a reasonable opportunity to fix it.

-## Security Best Practices Implemented

-*   **Authentication**: RS256 JWT with key rotation.
 *   **Database**: Parameterized queries via Prisma (No SQL Injection).
 *   **Infrastructure**:
     *   Non-root Docker containers.